gsoules/MkDocs/digital-archive/docs/plugins/avantreport.md

 AvantReport has no configuration options.

 ## Dependencies
-The AvantReport plugin requires that the [AvantCommon] plugin be installed and activated.
+The AvantReport plugin requires that the [AvantAdmin], [AvantCommon] and [AvantElements] plugins be installed and activated.

 ## Installation